 Below is the text of some of the comments made on radio on 29th June 1995.

-[Mr Major was asked if he could unite the Conservative Party].
+[Mr Major was asked about the leadership election].

 No, I don’t believe it does, and I believe the result of this election will be clear cut.
 I called this election so that we could clear the air.
 I think it’s essential to get rid of all the speculation that there’s been, that has infested British politics for some time; the sooner we get rid of that speculation, make a clear-cut decision, the sooner we can return to the things that really matter, real politics dealing with the issues of concern to the people of this country, and dealing with the real battle, which of course is with the Labour Party.